 Then I grab my tube of Pillsbury thin crust piece dough.
 Normally I would put the entire crust on the bottom of a jelly roll pan and use an additional tube for the top of the calzone.
 But this time, I use just one tube.
 Spread it out in the pan with half hanging over the edge to flip over wants it was filled with my pizza stuffing.

 Once the sausage was browned, I drained the fat off and got the rest of my stuffings ready.
-I rough chopped some pepperoni.
+I roughly chopped some pepperoni.

 Tossed it in the skillet right on top of the sausage.